 Cash equivalents include demand deposits in banks and interest-bearing deposits in banks with original maturities of three months or less, excluding restricted deposits.

 3.7 Loans

-Loans reported in the consolidated statement of financial position include:
+Loans reported in the consolidated statement of financial position include loans at amortized cost.